This post was edited on November 9, 2020 for updates and corrections

-I always told myself that it was because I was too busy but that wasn’t exactly it.
-It was a mixture of not finding the right book and of course, not actually wanting to read.
+I always told myself that it was because I was too busy or there was just something else I should be doing instead of reading, but that wasn’t always the case.
+It was actually a mixture of not finding the right book and of course, not actually wanting to read.

 Regardless of that, I do still love reading and have started fitting it into my life again.

 My book preferences have evolved.
 Even with not having read much over the last couple of years, I find that different kind of books catch my eye.

 Which makes total sense, considering I did start reading religiously when I was 12 years old.
 It be a little sad if I still liked the same kind of books as I did when I was that young.

 So on to the books.
 And these are books that just stand out in my mind because they are essentially the books I still sometimes find myself thinking about from time to time.